django/dsf-working-groups/active/online-community.md

   - ensure consistency that our online Django communities are welcoming and safe spaces

 - What actions are you proposing the WG be allowed to take directly?
   - Creation and management of processes related to community platforms.
+Examples of these processes include
-    - Adding/removing moderators & other roles
+    - Proposals for adding/removing moderators & other roles and the adding/removing of roles directly
-    - Training for moderators
+    - Training for moderators & other roles as required
     - Ensuring moderation is consistent across teams and platforms
   - Taking ideas from the community to improve the community spaces.
 - Which actions will the WG take back to the Board for votes?
+  - Proposal to trial a new platforms
-  - Moving platforms if required
+  - Proposal to migrate to a new platforms
+  - Proposal to retire an existing platform that is in use
   - Budget to improve existing platforms

 There is a lot of potential ideas in this space.
 Part of the WG will be setting up a process to take ideas and have a backlog of these ideas.